-1 cultivate, process, prepare, deliver, or sell or otherwise transfer 2 any psychedelic substance.
-0

-3 3237. (a) A city, county, or a city and county may reasonably 4 regulate the time, place, and manner of regulated psychedelic 5 facilitation within its boundaries.

-6 (b) A city, county, or a city and county shall not ban or 7 completely prohibit regulated psychedelic facilitators operating 8 in accordance with this chapter and board rules within its 9 boundaries.

-10 (c) A city, county, or a city and county shall not ban or 11 completely prohibit the provision of regulated psychedelic 12 facilitation offered in accordance with this chapter and board 13 rules.

-14 (d) A city, county, or a city and county shall not enact a greater 15 fine or penalty for conduct related to regulated psychedelic 16 facilitation on substances than is allowed under state law.

-16 facilitation or substances than is allowed under state law.

-17 (e) A city, county, or a city and county shall not require an 18 additional license or the payment of a fee in addition to the state than generally applicable licenses and fees that apply to allbusinesses operating with the jurisdiction.

-19 license and fee for conduct related to regulated psychedelic

-20 facilitation or regulated psychedelic substance licensees, other

-23 (f) A city, county, or a city and county shall not prohibit the

-24 transportation of regulated psychedelic substances through its

-25 jurisdiction on public roads by a licensee or as otherwise allowed 26 by this about up

-26 by this chapter.

-27 3238. (a) Notwithstanding any other law, except as otherwise 28 provided in this chapter, a person shall not be arrested, prosecuted,

-29 penalized, sanctioned, or otherwise denied any benefit and shall

-30 not be subject to seizure or forfeiture of assets for allowing

-31 property the person owns, occupies, or manages to be used for

-32 any of the activities conducted lawfully under this chapter at an

-33 approved location or for enrolling or employing a person who

-34 engages in regulated psychedelic substance-related activities35 lawfully under this act.

-36 (b) The use of regulated psychedelic substances in connection

-37 with regulated psychedelic facilitation shall not disqualify a person

-38 from any needed medical procedure or medical treatment or any

-39 other lawful health-related service.
+- 1 cultivate, process, prepare, deliver, or sell or otherwise transfer 2 any psychedelic substance. - 3 3237. (a) A city, county, or a city and county may reasonably 4 regulate the time, place, and manner of regulated psychedelic 5 facilitation within its boundaries. - 6 (b) A city, county, or a city and county shall not ban or 7 completely prohibit regulated psychedelic facilitators operating 8 in accordance with this chapter and board rules within its 9 boundaries. - 10 (c) A city, county, or a city and county shall not ban or 11 completely prohibit the provision of regulated psychedelic 12 facilitation offered in accordance with this chapter and board 13 rules. - 14 (d) A city, county, or a city and county shall not enact a greater 15 fine or penalty for conduct related to regulated psychedelic 16 facilitation on substances than is allowed under state law. - 16 facilitation or substances than is allowed under state law. - 17 (e) A city, county, or a city and county shall not require an 18 additional license or the payment of a fee in addition to the state - 19 license and fee for conduct related to regulated psychedelic - 20 facilitation or regulated psychedelic substance licensees, other - 21 than generally applicable licenses and fees that apply to all22 businesses operating with the jurisdiction. - 23 (f) A city, county, or a city and county shall not prohibit the - 24 transportation of regulated psychedelic substances through its - jurisdiction on public roads by a licensee or as otherwise allowedby this chapter. - 26 by this chapter.
+27 3238. (a) Notwithstanding any other law, except as otherwise 28 provided in this chapter, a person shall not be arrested, prosecuted, - 29 penalized, sanctioned, or otherwise denied any benefit and shall - 30 not be subject to seizure or forfeiture of assets for allowing 31 property the person owns, occupies, or manages to be used for - 31 property the person owns, occupies, or manages to be used for 32 any of the activities conducted lawfully under this chapter at an - 32 approved location or for enrolling or employing a person who - 34 engages in regulated psychedelic substance-related activities - 35 lawfully under this act. - 36 (b) The use of regulated psychedelic substances in connection - 37 with regulated psychedelic facilitation shall not disqualify a person - 38 from any needed medical procedure or medical treatment or any - 39 other lawful health-related service.